Lego Batman 2: DC Super Heroes

 Lego Batman 2: DC Super Heroes is a 2012 Lego-themed action-adventure game developed by Traveller's Tales and published by Warner Bros.
 Interactive Entertainment.
 The game is a sequel to Lego Batman: The Videogame and the second installment in the Lego Batman series.
-The game's main storyline follows Batman, Robin and later Superman as they attempt to foil the Joker and Lex Luthor's plans to have the latter become president of the United States, joining forces with the Justice League along the way.
+The main storyline follows Batman, Robin, and Superman as they attempt to foil the Joker and Lex Luthor's plans to have the latter become president of the United States, joining forces with the Justice League along the way.
 As a result, the game's cast is larger than its predecessor and includes characters outside of the Batman series.

 The game is presented in a third-person perspective, with missions in the game showing an emphasis on exploration.
 The player is able to complete various side missions within the fictional Gotham City to unlock characters and use them within missions once completed.
-The game is the first in Traveller's Tales' Lego series to feature spoken dialogue and an open world.
+Unlike its previous games, which uses wordless grunts, the game is the first in Traveller's Tales' Lego series to feature spoken dialogue and an open world.

 Lego Batman 2 was released worldwide for the Microsoft Windows, PlayStation 3, Wii, Xbox 360, PlayStation Vita, Nintendo 3DS and Nintendo DS in June 2012.
 An OS X version of the game, published by Feral Interactive, was released in September 2012, followed by a Wii U version in May 2013.
 A mobile version of the game, titled Lego Batman: DC Super Heroes was released for iOS in March 2013 and for Android in March 2016.
 The game received generally positive reviews for most platforms, and mixed reviews for the 3DS and Vita, and sold 3.4 million copies by March 2013.
 A film adaptation was released on Blu-ray and DVD in May 2013 as a compilation of cutscenes from the game.
-A standalone sequel, Lego Batman 3: Beyond Gotham was released in November 2014, followed by a spin-off, Lego DC Super-Villains, in October 2018.
+A standalone sequel, Lego Batman 3: Beyond Gotham, was released in November 2014.